samueldeotti/starcatcher/README.md

 This project is currently under development and is not yet ready for production use.
 Features and implementation details are subject to change.

-This project aims to implement a basic system for managing consortium quotas, leveraging a modern architecture with microfrontends, a GraphQL layer, and a robust REST API backend.
+This project aims to implement a basic system for managing consortium quotas, leveraging a modern architecture with microfrontends, a GraphQL layer, and a REST API backend.

 ## Overview